Blueberry Raspberry Pound Cake

 Instructions

-• In the bowl of an electric mixer, beat together the butter and cream cheese at high speed, until very light and fluffy (about 3 minutes).
+- In the bowl of an electric mixer, beat together the butter and sugar at high speed, until light and fluffy (about 3 minutes).
 Add the vanilla and almond extracts and 1 egg; beat well.
 Continue to add the eggs, one at a time, beating well after each addition.
-Scrape down the sides of the bowl as necessary.¹
+Scrape down the sides of the bowl as necessary.ยน

-• Toss the frozen raspberries and blueberries in flour and, using a wooden spoon or rubber spatula, gently fold the berries into the cake batter.³
+- Toss the raspberries and blueberries in a tablespoon of flour and, using a wooden spoon or rubber spatula, gently fold the berries into the cake batter.ยณ

-• Spoon the batter into prepared loaf pan.
-Bake for 75 minutes total.
-After 50 minutes, tent the loaf pan with tin foil and return the pound cake to the oven to bake for 25 more minutes.
+- Spoon the batter into prepared loaf pan.
+Bake for 70 to 80 minutes minutes total.
+After 50 minutes, tent the loaf pan with tin foil and return the pound cake to the oven to bake for 20 more minutes.